Skip to content

 Definition of Recurrent State, self-reachable

 Now we could talk about the mathematical characteristics of the above distribution and its practical meaning.
-That is, let \(T_i\) to be the steps (time) from state \(i\) to \(i\) at the first passage, which is actually first hitting time in Another version of first-passage probability.
-Then
+From Another version using First Hitting Time, we have

 Definition of Mean Recurrence Time

-Mean recurrence time is defined as ME of \(T_i\)
+For recurrent state \(j\), Mean recurrence time is defined as ME of \(T_j\)

 A non-periodic positive recurrent state is also called Ergodic state.